iccmr-quantum/quantumaudio/README.md

 ## Installation

 This python module is distributed as a package in PyPi.
-It can be installed in any operating system by using the `pip install` syntax:
+It can be installed in any operating system by using `pip` in a console or terminal:

 - Windows
 ```console